pbom-dev/OSCAR/CONTRIBUTING.md

 ### Reviewing a Pull Request

-The OSC&R team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The OSC&R team reserves the right not to accept pull requests from community members who have not been good citizens of the community.
 Such behavior includes not following the [OSC&R code of conduct](https://github.com/pbom-dev/OSCAR/code-of-conduct) and applies within or outside of OSC&R managed channels.

 #### Addressing review feedback